nagyrajmund/gesturebot/README.md

   - Press `t`-key once to start recording speech input, and `t`-key again to stop recording

 and the agent should be moving when it replies.

-## ActiveMQ
-- Start the ActiveMQ server by running `/bin/activemq start` in the folder where it's installed
-  - if the provided ActiveMQ DLLs are not working, follow the instructions in [the UnityBMLACtiveMQ repo](https://github.com/bernuly/UnityBMLActiveMQ)

-### Scene anatomy
-The agent is `Assets/MotionExporters/Scenes/Sample/Model/Robot.fbx`

-- Robot
-   - Assets/Scripts/ActiveMQClient.cs
-   - Assets/Scripts/DialogFlowCommunicator.cs
-   - Assets/Scripts/GesticulatingAgent.cs
-   - Assets/Scripts/MotionVisualizer.cs
-- HUD
-   - MicInput
-   - ButtonSendTextToChatbot
-      - reference to: GesticulatingAgent.HandleTextInput